Mount Macedon, Victoria: Forestry

 Another attraction of the Mount Macedon area is the extensive native forests that cover the mountain and surround the town.

 Intense harvesting of the native timber on the slopes of Mount Macedon for building and use in the gold mining industry in the early 19th century resulted in the rapid deforestation of the area, to the extent that efforts to replant the forests were undertaken in the late 1880s.

 Much of the forest on Mount Macedon consists of wet sclerophyll communities which are more commonly associated with areas east of Melbourne.
 Alpine ash (Eucalyptus delegatensis) occurs here at the western extent of its range and mountain ash (Eucalyptus regnans) at the northwestern extent of its range.
 Snow gums (Eucalyptus pauciflora) are also found on the highest peaks.
 A large area of the Macedon Ranges forest is included in the Macedon Regional Park, managed by Parks Victoria.

 The area was devastated by the 1983 Ash Wednesday fires, including 80 hectares of snow gum (Eucalyptus pauciflora) and alpine ash (Eucalyptus delegatensis) and 150 hectares of soft wood timber plantation; however, the forests and gardens have since regrown.

 Honour Avenue

 Over 150 oak trees line the famous Honour Avenue, located in the heart of the town at the base of Mount Macedon.
 In autumn, particularly between March and May, the oak trees turn bright with colour, attracting significant amounts of tourists and visitors.
 Honour Avenue may be closed for cars during peak season to allow visitors to walk its length.

 Victorian Emergency Management Institute

 The Victorian Emergency Management Institute (VEMI) is located on Mt Macedon Road and was opened in 2018.
 It is operated by the Victorian government's Emergency Management Victoria (EMV) to provide training to Victoria's emergency management organisations and community groups.
-The 6.5 ha site, which was occupied by the Commonweath's former Australian Emergency Management Institute from 1956 to 2015, has 52 rooms of accommodation, a 75 seat lecture theatre as well as teaching facilities.
+The 6.5 ha site, which was occupied by the Commonwealth's former Australian Emergency Management Institute from 1956 to 2015, has 52 rooms of accommodation, a 75-seat lecture theatre as well as teaching facilities.